Stop the boats: United Kingdom

 The "stop the boats" slogan was chanted and used to mobilise support for the 2024 United Kingdom riots in early August.
-On 8 August 2024, former Defence Secretary Grant Shapps, who had previously defended Sunak's pledge, stated that he had thought "from the outset" that the slogan was "never going to be provable", comparing it to saying "stop crime."
+On 8 August 2024, former Defence Secretary Grant Shapps, who had previously defended Sunak's pledge, stated that he had thought "from the outset" that the slogan was "never going to be provable", comparing it to saying "stop crime".
+In September 2024, former Home Secretary James Cleverly called the slogan an "error" and "an unachievable target".
+The slogan has since become associated with far-right politics in the United Kingdom, with it also being used in the 2025 anti-immigration protests.

 Analysis

 Analysis of the slogan's use in both countries has led to the drawing of several similarities between the two, including language that appeals to "island mindsets" such as referring to asylum seekers and migrants as criminals or an "invasion", thereby stirring up "fears of outsiders".
 Other similarities include the use of the slogan in stressing the humanitarian benefits of the policies.